+New Year's Day January 1

+Martin Luther King's Birthday 3rd Monday in January

+Lincoln's Birthday February 12

-New Year's Day Martin Luther King's Birthday Lincoln's Birthday Washington's Birthday Memorial Day Independence Day January 1 3rd Monday in January February 12 3rd Monday in February last Monday in May July 4
+Washington's Birthday 3rd Monday in February Memorial Day last Monday in May

+Independence Day July 4

-Labor Day 1 st Monday in September
+Labor Day 1st Monday in September

-Columbus Day 2 nd Monday in October
+Columbus Day 2nd Monday in October

 Veterans' Day November 11

-Thanksgiving 4 th Thursday in November
+Thanksgiving 4th Thursday in November

 Day following Thanksgiving

 Christmas December 25

-- B. Other Paid Holidays Include: - 1.
-Special or limited holidays appointed by the President or Governor - 2.
+B. Other Paid Holidays Include:

+- 1. Special or limited holidays appointed by the President or Governor. - 2.
 Such other days in lieu of holidays as the Board of Supervisors may determine. - 3.
 Floating Holidays annually in accordance with the following: - a.
 Three (3) Floating Holidays effective January 1st of each year.
-(The conditions listed below must be met in order to qualify for Floating Holidays.) - 1) Only those employees who have either successfully completed their initial County probationary period within this bargaining unit, or 26 full pay periods of continuous service, whichever is less, are eligible to receive these Floating Holidays. - a) Employees who successfully complete their initial probationary period within this bargaining unit between January 1st and June 30th of any given year shall receive one (1) Floating Holiday effective July 1st of that year. - b) Employees who successfully complete their initial probationary period within this bargaining unit between July 1st and December 31st of any given year shall not receive any Floating Holidays for that year, but shall receive two (2) Floating Holidays effective January 1st of the succeeding year. - c) Employees who transfer or promote into this bargaining unit from a bargaining unit from which they have previously earned three (3) days of floating holiday eligibility shall retain their floating holiday eligibility. - 2) Subject to advance approval by the department, these holidays may be taken at any time during the calendar year, but must be taken within the calendar year in which they are given.
+(The conditions listed below must be met in order to qualify for Floating Holidays.) - 1) Only those employees who have either successfully completed their initial County probationary period in this bargaining unit, or 26 full pay periods of continuous service, whichever is less, are eligible to receive these Floating Holidays. - a) Employees who successfully complete their initial probationary period in this bargaining unit between January 1st and June 30th of any given year shall receive one (1) Floating Holiday effective July 1st of that year. - b) Employees who transfer or promote into this bargaining unit from which they have previously earned three (3) days of floating holiday eligibility shall retain their floating holiday eligibility. - 2) Employees who successfully complete their initial probationary period within this bargaining unit between July 1st and December 31st of any given year shall not receive any Floating Holidays for that year, but shall receive two (2) Floating Holidays effective January 1st of the succeeding year. - 3) Subject to advance approval by the Department, these holidays may be taken at any time during the calendar year, but must be taken within the calendar year in which they are given.
 Floating Holidays are to be taken eight (8) hours at a time and are not to be utilized on a partial basis.
-Part-time employees shall receive Floating Holidays in proportion to the relationship their basic work week bears to forty (40) hours.
+Part-time employees shall receive Floating Holidays in proportion to the relationship their basic workweek bears to forty (40) hours.

-- 3) Any eligible employee separating from County service who has not taken that calendar year's Floating Holidays shall receive payment for such holidays at the rate, which the employee is currently employed. - C. Employees assigned to non-24 hour positions shall take the fixed holiday, unless otherwise required to work, as directed by the Sheriff.
+- 4) Any eligible employee separating from County service who has not taken that calendar year's Floating Holidays shall receive payment for such holidays at the rate, which the employee is currently employed. - 4.
+Employee's assigned to non-24 hour positions shall take the fixed holiday, unless otherwise required to work, as directed by the Sheriff.